fatemeh-bd/responsive-react-datatable/README.md

 />;
 ```

+---

-## Note on Internal Mode Payload
+## 📦 Internal Mode Payload Structure

-In **Internal Mode**, the table generates a default payload for server requests, inspired by [DataTables.net](https://datatables.net/) structure:
+In **Internal Mode**, the table generates a default payload for server requests, inspired by [DataTables.net](https://datatables.net/):

 ```typescript
 let payload: Record<string, any> = {